 Combine this to the cumbersome process of signing up for a newsletter, with all legal constraints, checkboxes, double opt-in…

 Newsletters are a brilliant marketing tool for gathering actual subscribers on LinkedIn.
-There’s virtually no alternative in any other social network now (unless you account for Medium subscribers).
+There is virtually no alternative in any other social network now (unless you take into account Medium subscribers).

 For now, however, Newsletter authors are selected by invitation only and LinkedIn is currently not accepting applications to write a Newsletter.

-The feature may roll out globally soon, and you better be prepared to leverage it as soon as possible.
+The feature is already rolling out in stages, so you better be prepared to leverage it as soon as possible.

-LinkedIn videos were really, really strong in marketing reach in late 2017 to mid-2019.
-Their organic reach is notably lower, but it’s going strong for larger audiences and more entertaining/controversial topics.
+Marketing on LinkedIn using videos were really, really strong in marketing reach in late 2017 to mid-2019.
+Their organic reach is notably lower, but it is going strong for larger audiences and more entertaining/controversial topics.

-More importantly, LinkedIn has been experimenting with Live for nearly a year now.
+More importantly, LinkedIn has been experimenting with Live for quite some time now.
 The drawback of Live streaming to date is the lack of a native application that supports this feature.

 The following are just some of the third-party tools LinkedIn recommends: